jbandi/eeboo/README.md

 * node version >= v9.2.1
 * yarn version >= 1.3.2

-The Admin API calls are secured using [AUTH0](https://auth0.com/) Json Web Token.
-To get full access to the eeboo admin interface, ask mathu for permission or disable the authentication feature in the code (disabling will be configurable in Release 2.0)
+The Admin API calls are protected using JSON Web Token from [AUTH0](https://auth0.com/).
+To get full access to the eeboo admin interface, ask imathu for permission or disable the authentication feature in the code (disabling will be configurable in Release 2.0)

 You need a connection URL and a JSON security token to a running Google firebase backend database